Knowledge-Graph-Hub/kg-phenio/README.md

 # kg-phenio

+A graph for accessing and comparing knowledge concerning phenotypes across species and genetic backgrounds.

-A graph for machine learning experiments on ontologies.
+Also great for ontology-based graph machine learning experiments.

 [Please see the repo project for an overview.](https://github.com/Knowledge-Graph-Hub/kg-phenio/projects/1)